LondonStageDB/website/README.md

         Contains header, footer, and nav include files

-- /images/pdfs
-        Includes all the split up PDFs from each volume served on Event pages

 - /get_[all]_[json/csv/xml].php files
         Used to generate the exported CSV/XML/JSON for search results or events